Boston base area

 The business, waterfront, and Fort Point answer when convention timing or newer Boston energy matters.

-SeaportFort Point 6 source-checked places
+SeaportFort Point 8 reviewed places

 Decision frame